Regional mentoring service for Māori and Pasifika students

-The National Mentoring Service is a community-based initiative.
-It's aimed at supporting young Māori and Pasifika students, in a culturally responsive way, to successfully achieve NCEA.
+The Regional Mentoring Service is aimed at supporting young Māori and Pasifika students, in a culturally responsive way, to successfully achieve NCEA.
 Evidence shows mentoring helps students achieve academic success and the service plans to support students by working with them and their school, friends, families, whānau and communities.

 For a student to be eligible for mentoring support, they must meet the following criteria:

 - be Māori or Pasifika

 - show signs they are unlikely to achieve NCEA by themselves

 - the young person and their family agree to participate and enter into the programme